 Honey Island Swamp, with entertaining captains who double as naturalists and give insight into the ecosystem and the flora and fauna that live there.
 The Honey Island Swamp tours are a great way to see alligators in the wild, as well as boar, raccoons, and numerous bird species.
 Insta-gator Ranch and Hatchery in Covington is a working alligator ranch where you can touch, hold, even hatch (during hatching season) alligators and learn about the alligator industry and the iconic Louisiana reptile.
 Global Wildlife Center in Folsom is home to thousands of free-roaming animals from all over the world, and families love to take the safari tours where they can feed the animals and learn about their habits and habitat.
 Wiggling a camel’s hump and getting eye to eye with giraffes are amazing experiences.
 America's oldest sightseeing carriage company, Royal Carriages, has expanded to Downtown Covington, offering 30- and 60-minute mule-drawn carriage ride tours of the charming historic St. John’s District.Over on the east side of St. Tammany Parish, in the Slidell and Pearl River area, there are several operators that conduct tours in flat bottomed boats of the

 With miles and miles of bayous, rivers, and swamps, not to mention the glittering jewel of Lake Pontchartrain, there are countless opportunities to paddle.
-In Lacombe, visit Bayou Adventure for kayak rentals to take a guided or self-guided tour down Cane Bayou.
+Visit Bayou Adventure for self-service kayak rentals on Cane Bayou.
 The buzzing shop in Lacombe also sells live bait, fishing gear, regional craft brews and Louisiana favorites from their kitchen.
 Their food truck can be found at Fontainebleau State Park on weekends, too!

 The 31-mile Tammany Trace is a scenic way to pedal through the Northshore.
 The state’s first rails-to trails conversion, it ribbons through green spaces, pine forests and over bridges, and connects five communities.
 Brooks’ Bike Shop has locations in three of our communities (Covington, Mandeville, Slidell) with a rental station in Abita Springs, too.
 The convenient locations are a one-stop-shop for all your bicycle rental and repair needs.